Get a Kentucky Financial Power of Attorney in minutes

 All the forms you need to create a personal estate plan

-The process takes less than an hour, and you can complete it from the comfort of your home.
+The process takes less than an hour, and you can complete it from the comfort of your home

-Decide who your agent will be and what authority you want them to have.
-Then, simply answer a few questions.
+Indicate who your agent will be and what authority you want them to have

-Print and sign your document following the instructions.
-This may include signing in front of witnesses or a notary.
+Carefully follow the instructions provided in the form, which may include signing your documents in front of witnesses or a notary

-Understand how a financial POA works in Kentucky
+Understand how a POA works in Kentucky

 A power of attorney is a legal document where a principal (you) appoints an agent or attorney-in-fact to act on their behalf.
 In Kentucky, powers of attorney are durable unless stated otherwise.
 ‘Durable’ means a power of attorney remains effective no matter your disability or mental incapacity.